torchlard/Notes/Database/optimization/thread_buffer.md

 - worker not been created for group within throtting interval

 ## thread group stalls
-if client conn monopolize thread group , prevent other conn consider stall if:
+if client conn monopolize thread group, prevent other conn consider stall if:
 - more conn req that listener need to distribute
 - no client conn req allowed to dequeued to run since last stall check by timer thread